Frank Dunlap: Early life

 Frank Dunlap was born in Ottawa, Ontario.
 He was the second of four children born to Henry and Anne Dunlap of the Glebe.
-Frank Dunlap attended St. Patrick's College (high school) in Ottawa, Ontario, where he played halfback on the football team and also starred at right wing on the school's hockey team.
+Frank Dunlap attended St. Patrick's College in Ottawa, where he played halfback on the football team and also starred at right wing on the school's hockey team.
 In 1940, Dunlap won the Doran Memorial Trophy, which was awarded to the best all-around student, which included being good academically, and athletically and also being recognized socially at the school.

 During this time, Dunlap lettered in football, hockey, and debating.
 The following year, Frank won the Gerry Boucher Memorial trophy for senior interscholastic football.
 He was the first person to win this trophy.
 He received a scholarship to attend the University of Notre Dame in South Bend, Indiana, to play football.
 However, in that same year, the attack on Pearl Harbor occurred.
 With the United States entering the war, the scholarship was canceled and Frank was unable to go to Notre Dame.